Eye of the Beholder

 Fast forward 12 months.

-Once again, I awaken the morning of the show with the realization that I’ve dragged my creative feet and have nothing to submit.
-Even though I’m now a fifth grader, I’m still scarce on ideas and have precious few resources.
-However, this year my teacher has made our participation mandatory.
-I must submit something unless I want a zero.
-In an act of profound laziness, I create the exact same entry as the year before—though this time I have to waste an egg to get my “vase.”
-I halfheartedly drop it by the cafeteria on my way to class, hoping that no one remembers that I did the same thing last year.
+Once again, I awakened the morning of the show with the realization that I’d dragged my creative feet and had nothing to submit.
+Even though I was a fifth grader, I was still scarce on ideas and had precious few resources.
+We didn’t spend money on things like that, and let’s just say my mom wasn’t invested in them.
+But I think that year our participation was mandatory — for some sort of art grade, perhaps?
+I had to submit something unless I wanted a zero.
+Hoping I could get away with it, I created the exact same entry as the year before—though this time I had to waste an egg to get my “vase.”
+I halfheartedly dropped it by the cafeteria on my way to class, hoping that no one remembered that I did the same lame thing last year.

-When the time comes to parade around the tables, I’m paying close attention to all the other entries because I am under no illusion that mine is in the running.
-I’m just hoping that I didn’t get busted for doing the same thing two years in a row.
-As I wait for the line to move I glance ahead and spot my tiny cracked egg, nestled between a cowboy boot full of cattails and large wreath made out of twigs and berries.
-I am relieved that it isn’t sticking out.
+When the time came to parade around the tables, I was mostly looking at all the other entries, because I was under no illusion that mine would be in the running.
+As I waited for the line to move forward I glanced ahead.
+And being a head taller than everyone else, I spotted my tiny cracked egg, nestled between a cowboy boot full of cattails and large wreath made out of twigs and berries.
+I was relieved it was dwarfed by the one next to it.

-As the line inches forward I spot what looks like my entry form, hastily scribbled with a dull pencil.
-I also see a blue ribbon, which I assume belongs to the boot.
-I am shocked, however, when a few steps later I see that it’s pinned to mine.
+As the line inched forward I spotted what looked like my entry form, because I had hastily scribbled it with a dull pencil.
+I also saw a blue ribbon, which I assumed belonged to the boot.
+I was shocked, however, when a few steps later I saw that it was pinned to mine.

 I won first place.